 - Older age.
 Most IPF patients are age 50 or older.

-Chronic cough: about 85 percent of IPF patients suffer from a chronic cough, or a cough that lasts longer than eight weeks at a time.
+Chronic cough: About 85 percent of IPF patients suffer from a chronic cough, or a cough that lasts longer than eight weeks.
 IPF-associated cough is often dry, but people may also cough up sputum or phlegm.